CEDL2017/homework4-Bi-CycleGAN-for-pix2pix2pix/report.md

 **Toward Multimodal Image-to-Image Translation** [[pdf](https://arxiv.org/pdf/1711.11586.pdf)]

 ### Note
-The training images was remove from the uploaded contents to avoid the file size becomes **horribly** large.
+The training images was removed from the uploaded contents to avoid the file size becomes **horribly** large.
 The training images can easily obtain from ImageNet "black bear", "brown bear", and "panda" synsets.